kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 3. Creates Two Subnets within the VPC

+4. The Subnet called “Public” needs to have a NAT Gateway deployed in it This will require you to allocate an Elastic IP that you can then use to assign it to the NAT Gateway.

 ## 2. Infrastructure Diagrams

 This is required to draw a web app architechture diagrams for AWS.